 Ford Model-T, produced by Ford motor company during 1908-1927.
-The Ford Model -T was named the most influential car of the 20th century, because of its modern technology, reliable structure and most importantly its marketing.
-There were many automobiles that already existed around 1908, but they were mostly conservative and too expensive to the middle class people until the introduction of Model-T. The Ford Model T was arguably the first automobile mass-produced on assembly lines and affordable car of that generation.
+The Ford Model -T was named the most influential car of the 20th century, because of its modern technology, reliable structure, and most importantly because of its marketing.
+There were many automobiles that already existed around 1908, but they were mostly conservative and too expensive to the middle-class people until the introduction of Model-T. The Ford Model T was arguably the first automobile mass-produced on assembly lines and affordable car of that generation.

 Austin 7 (1922)